enewe101/tastypy/docs/index.rst

 in the ``POD``, and then mutate it using that reference, there is no way for the ``POD`` to know about it, and that change will not be persisted.

-In otherwords, don't do this:
+In other words, don't do this:

 .. code-block:: python